Glossary of Terms

 Emesis Throw up or spit up.

 Episode A time of apnea (stop in breathing) or bradycardia (slower than normal heart rate) or desaturation (less than normal amount of oxygen in the blood) or a combination of these.

 ET Tube Breathing tube: a tube to help with breathing that is put into the baby’s windpipe (trachea) through the mouth.
 A machine breathes for the baby.

 Feeding Tube NG or OG tube: a small tube that is put into the baby’s nose or mouth that goes to the stomach.
-Breastmilk or formula is fed to the baby through the tube when he/she is unable to suck or take a bottle.
+Feedings are fed to the baby through the tube when he/she is unable to suck or take a bottle.

 Gestational Age The age of the baby since conception.
 Counted in number of weeks.